Definition of a Learning Disability: Symptoms and Types

 Having trouble sequencing would reveal itself if a person has trouble with:

 - Doing simple addition without using fingers.

 Dysgraphia is the writing equivalent of the other two.
-When a child suffers from dysgraphia, they have trouble organizing their thoughts on paper.
-This may extend to forming letters or words on paper in order to express those thoughts.
+When a child suffers from dysgraphia, they have trouble organizing their thoughts on paper, which may extend to forming letters or words on paper to express those thoughts.
 If a child has this difficulty, you may notice that they: